lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

 because a lot of other pieces are needed to make that encryption actually *secure*.

 ### The problems are myriad:
-- Encryption by itself isn't very useful if somebody can simply query the Database and grab the decryption keys
+- Encryption by itself isn't very useful if somebody can simply query the Database and grab the decryption keys.
-- You also need to be able to restrict access to decryption keys if you want to be able to meaningfully protect data
+- You need to be able to restrict access to decryption keys if you want to be able to meaningfully protect data.
-- A logical system is required to determine who is authorized to decrypt data
+- A logical system is required to determine who is authorized to decrypt data.
-- A means of authenticating users to ensure your authorization logic can't be spoofed is necessary
+- A means of authenticating users to ensure your authorization logic can't be spoofed is necessary.
-- A bug in one of your dependencies can bring down the security of the entire system
+- A bug in one of your dependencies can bring down the security of the entire system.

 How do you effectively address and mitigate such a litany of problems?
 Does every line of code need to go through a security review now?
 Do you need an approved list of dependencies and versions now?
 Does it become necessary to implement organization-wide security procedures that nobody understands or cares about because they're just developers trying to do their job...